qrp73/K5TOOL/README.md

 ## UV-K5 bootloader simulator

 ```
-$ ./k5tool -simula
+$ ./k5tool -port /dev/ttyUSB1 -simula
 ```

 Simulate device bootloader, can be used for testing and analyze firmware updaters.
-Ignore crc warnings in this mode, because crc checks are implemented for updater endpoint.
+Where ```/dev/ttyUSB1``` is a name of serial port which is used for UV-K5 device simulation.